Consider Debt Consolidation Before Rates Increase

-Because there are pros and cons to debt consolidation, you might be wondering whether it makes sense for you.
-The answer depends on your needs, goals and current circumstances.
-Here's what you need to know about consolidating debt right now.
+Still, even if you know the pros and cons of debt consolidation, you might be wondering whether it makes sense for you right now.
+The answer depends on your needs, goals and circumstances.
+Here's what you need to know about consolidating debt in this rising-interest environment.

-Debt consolidation refers to moving several higher-interest-rate debt accounts to one lower-rate account.
-With the current lower interest rates in the market, it costs less for you to borrow money right now.
-That could benefit you and your family in three ways.
+Consolidating debt refers to moving several higher-interest-rate debt accounts to one lower-rate account.
+When rates are lower, it costs less for you to borrow money.
+This could benefit you and your family in several ways.

-If you keep your payments the same with a lower interest rate, more of that payment goes toward paying down the amount borrowed, and less goes to interest.
+Debt consolidation with lower interest can help you pay down your debt more quickly.
+Keeping your payments at the same level but with a lower interest rate means more of your payment goes toward paying down the amount borrowed—and less goes toward interest.

-When you consolidate debt to a lower-interest-rate account, some of the money you'd previously budgeted for debt payments could go toward building your emergency savings or buying other things your family needs right now.
+When you consolidate debt to a lower-interest-rate account, some of the money you'd previously budgeted for debt payments could go toward personal goals.
+You could build up your emergency savings, for instance, or purchase other items or services your family needs right now.

-What debts you should consolidate and the method that makes sense for you depend on the types of debt you currently have, as well as your credit score.
+Choosing which debts to consolidate—and the method that makes sense for you—ultimately depend on your credit score and the types of debt you currently have.

 Student loans